 - Phatisa's IMM details the systematic approach to be followed when assessing the expected impact of our activities. - Our deal-scoring process anticipates the impacts that can be achieved in an investment and we have a clear scoring system that assigns the impact potential of that investment against our targeted SDGs. - At the due diligence stage, impact and technical assistance opportunities are identified and included in the Investment Committee paper.
-Technical assistance projects, in particular, look for catalytic opportunities, such as provision of services to small-scale farmers that was previously not feasible (such as vaccinations for chickens reared by small-scale farmers), or access to geographical markets that may previously have been un(der)served. - For each investment, we define bespoke indicators, aligned with IRIS+, the Joint Impact Indicators and other industry standards, which are designed to reveal (i) the intended impact; (ii) the beneficiary of the impact; and (iii) the significance of the intended impact.
+Technical assistance projects, in particular, look for catalytic opportunities, such as provision of services to small-scale farmers that was previously not feasible (such as vaccinations for chickens reared by small-scale farmers), climate change mitigation or adaption projects or access to geographical markets that may previously have been un(der)served. - For each investment, we define bespoke indicators, aligned with IRIS+, the Joint Impact Indicators and other industry standards, which are designed to reveal (i) the intended impact; (ii) the beneficiary of the impact; and (iii) the significance of the intended impact. - Annual (or more frequently if necessary) site visits to gather qualitative narratives supporting quantitative data are also planned and conducted. - Our measurement and reporting procedures are aligned with the principles and processes defined by Impact Frontiers, whereby we assess each impact based on: what, who, how much, contribution and risk. - Risk factors which could prevent the intended impacts from being achieved are defined and monitored on a quarterly basis (risks are aligned with the impact risks defined by the Impact Management Project).
+Where necessary, course corrections are performed to ensure that an investment stays on track in terms of achieving anticipated impacts.